haradama/gosenbay/README.md

 # gosenbay

 ## About
 Gosenbay is an implementation of Senbay in golang.
-Features include single binary and multi-platform support.
+Features include single binary.

 gosenbay has been tested on
 - macOS Catalina 10.15.2
 - ubuntu 20.04
-- windows 10

 ## Requirements
 - go